transposit-connectors/wheretoeatbot/README.md

 1. Go to https://cloud.google.com/maps-platform/#get-started to get an API key for the Google Maps Places API
 2. You will be prompted to login to the Google account you want to associate the key with
-3. Select Places checkbox in the pop up (TODO: Add picture just in case UI is different)
+3. Select Places checkbox in the pop up
 4. Enter new project name (e.g. WhereToEat)
 5. You may need to set up billing, Google Cloud Platform will likely give you a year long free trial at this time if you have haven't set this up before
 6. You will see a pop up with your API key, copy this key